xamarin/mobcat/samples/cpp_with_xamarin/README.md

     }
     ```

     **NOTE:** A [SafeHandle](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.safehandle?view=netframework-4.7.2) is the preferred way to work with unmanaged resources in managed code.
-This abstracts away a lot of boilerplate code removing the need to implement the full [Disposable pattern](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose) requiring only the code to release the handle itself.
-Deriving from the **SafeHandleZeroOrMinusOneIsInvalid** instead of **SafeHandle** will treat handles with values of **0** or **-1** as being invalid further reducing the code we need to write ourselves.
+This abstracts away a lot of boilerplate code related to critical finalization and object lifecycle.
+The owner of this handle can subsequently treat it like any other managed resource and will not have to implement the full [Disposable pattern](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose).

 #### Creating the internal wrapper class